 In C++ a tuple is a data structure that allows grouping multiple values of different types into a single variable.

-Tuples in C++ are immutable, which means that once created, their values cannot be modified.
-This feature makes them ideal for representing groupings of data that do not need to change once defined.
+Tuples in C++ are immutable, meaning that once created, their values cannot be modified.
+This characteristic makes them ideal for representing data groupings that do not need to change once defined.

 #include <tuple>